bnchk/uauto/monitors/monitor_external/readme.md

      [Install]
      WantedBy=multi-user.target
      ```
 * change the user in above, _possibly_ will have to be root depending on how python was installed.
-Either was access to scripts needed total attention for access restriction
+Restrict access to scheduled scripts running with elevated privileges
 * start it:
      ```bash
      sudo systemctl daemon-reload && sudo systemctl enable monitor.service && \
      sudo systemctl start monitor.service && systemctl status monitor.service
      ```